SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/view-followups-and-documents.md

 ## Show only milestones

 Check **Milestones only** to display only those follow-ups defined as milestones.
-A follow-up can be defined as a milestone in SuperOffice Settings and maintenance.
+A follow-up can be defined as a milestone in Settings and maintenance.

 You can move the project to the next status using the **Status** list on the main card or by right-clicking the status button in the section tab and selecting **Move to this status**.